Evening sky in JULY 2014

-The Moon is in the early evening sky from 4 December until 18 December.
+The Moon is in the evening sky until 14 July and again from 28 July.

 High resolution map click HERE